alam04N/Port-Scanning/README.md

-# Post-Scanning
+# Port-Scanning
-I have completed my first task whis was port and network sanning .
+I have completed my first task which was port and network sanning .
 I really enjoyed to completing my first task